Get More Out Of Life. Get More Out of Music.

 “Hi John, I am right in the middle of something.
 How can I help you?

-- Be focused, and resolve to keeping those around you focused.
+- Be focused, and resolve to keep those around you focused.

 Remaining on task is your policy.